Honestjoewillie/aca-01-lessons/README.md

 The pattern 123451234512345... is continued to form a 2000 digit number.
 What is the sum of all 2000 digits?

+### If coding was easy, everybody would be doing it!

 ### What's Due?

 * Medium Blog Post 5: https://web.austincodingacademy.com/_book/03Week/01DayClass.html - **Due TONIGHT**